nysbc/appion-protomo/README.md

 <details><summary>You may need to tweak your settings (click to expand)</summary><p>

-...If you needed to run Docker using VirtualBox, then you will need to increase the amount of RAM allocated to Docker:
+If you needed to run Docker using VirtualBox, then you will need to increase the amount of RAM allocated to Docker:

 - Stop the Docker container,